-Each week by Monday at 10 pm, you’ll need to go into your account and customize your share OR by default you will receive my favorite items that week.
+Each week by Monday at 10 pm (for Wednesday pick up) or Thursday by 10 pm (for Saturday pick up), you’ll need to go into your account and customize your share OR by default you will receive my favorite items that week.

 We as the farmers will enter our projected harvest so that only the seasonal options will appear.
 For example, in May we will not have tomatoes so that won’t be on the list.
 By August we will not have salad radishes anymore, but we will have zucchini.

 Being able to customize your share still does not mean that you can always pick whatever you want.
 We are still not the grocery store that gets deliveries from parts unknown all over the world.
 We are still growing vegetables organically in this climate and that absolutely will dictate what we can offer when.